We know that, together, we can end the death penalty everywhere.

 Juvenile Executions

-The use of the death penalty for crimes committed by people younger than 18 is prohibited under international human rights law, yet some countries still sentence to death and execute juvenile defendants.
+The use of the death penalty for crimes committed by people younger than 18 is prohibited under international human rights law, yet some countries still resort to the death penalty in these situations.
 Such executions are few compared to the total number of executions recorded by Amnesty International each year.

 However, their significance goes beyond their number and calls into question the commitment of the executing states to respect international law.

-Since 1990 Amnesty International has documented at least 158 executions of persons who were children at the time of the crime for which they had been convicted, in 10 countries: China, the Democratic Republic of Congo, Iran, Nigeria, Pakistan, Saudi Arabia, South Sudan, Sudan, the USA and Yemen.
+Since 1990 Amnesty International has documented at least 168 executions of people who were below the age of 18, in 10 countries: China, the Democratic Republic of Congo, Iran, Nigeria, Pakistan, Saudi Arabia, South Sudan, Sudan, the USA and Yemen.

 Where do most executions take place?

-Excluding China, 80% of all reported executions took place in just three countries – Iran, Egypt, and Saudi Arabia.
+Excluding China, 89% of all reported executions took place in just two countries – Iran, Saudi Arabia.

 *This map indicates the general locations of boundaries and jurisdictions and should not be interpreted as Amnesty International’s view on disputed territories.